Earth HourGlobal Events

 Earth Hour Day 2022

-In 2022, the Earth Hour Day was celebrated on 26th March Saturday.
+The Earth Hour 2022 Day was celebrated on 26th March Saturday.
 That year was unique and crucial in making the event highlight more because a United Nations Conference was held from 25th April to 8th May.
 That determined our future welfare, and for that reason, it was essential to put forward the climate crisis case and work strictly towards the next decade.

 Earth Hour 2023